MobileScapes EA Geofences Library FAQs

 My geofence of interest has opened a temporary and/or seasonal extension (e.g. a patio); will this be included in the geofence?

 Temporary and/or seasonal extensions are not included in the product; extensions are only drawn if they are a permanent structure.
-For instance, patios in parking lots during COVID-19 are not permanent and are not included.
+For instance, patios in parking lots are not permanent and are not included.

 My geofence of interest has a parking lot.
 How does this impact my visitor data?

-Parking lots are not included within geofences.
 Note about Auto Dealerships: we do not consider auto dealership lots ‘parking lots’ as they are the sales floor and include merchandise for these locations; as such, these lots outside the building footprint are included within auto dealership geofences.
-For auto dealerships with separate/adjacent buildings for separate brands that share a parking lot, the lots are split using judgment and best practices.
+For auto dealerships that have separate/adjacent buildings for different brands and are sharing a parking lot, parking lots are split using judgment and best practices.

 My geofence of interest has a drive-thru and/or walk-up service; how does this impact my visitor data?